datanav/docs/technical/hubspot-hubspot.rst

      - "string"

-HubSpot Lineitemdealassociation to Hubspot Lineitemquoteassociation
+HubSpot Lineitemdealassociation to HubSpot Lineitemquoteassociation
 -------------------------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Lineitemdealassociation and a Hubspot Lineitemquoteassociation must be established.
+Before any synchronization can take place, a link between a HubSpot Lineitemdealassociation and a HubSpot Lineitemquoteassociation must be established.

-A HubSpot Lineitemdealassociation will merge with a Hubspot Lineitemquoteassociation if one of the following property combinations match:
+A HubSpot Lineitemdealassociation will merge with a HubSpot Lineitemquoteassociation if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitemdealassociation Property
-     - Hubspot Lineitemquoteassociation Property
+     - HubSpot Lineitemquoteassociation Property
    * - id
      - id

-Once a link between a HubSpot Lineitemdealassociation and a Hubspot Lineitemquoteassociation is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Lineitemdealassociation and a HubSpot Lineitemquoteassociation is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Lineitemdealassociation and a Hubspot Lineitemquoteassociation:
+The following properties are synchronized between a HubSpot Lineitemdealassociation and a HubSpot Lineitemquoteassociation:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitemdealassociation Property
-     - Hubspot Lineitemquoteassociation Property
+     - HubSpot Lineitemquoteassociation Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - id
      - id
      - "string"